Your Expert Guide: what to do in Merida, Mexico

 🌮 Wayan’é in Itzimna is the best breakfast taco spot in the whole of Mérida.
 Get there early to ensure you don’t miss out.

-Main Meals in Mérida
+Main meals in Mérida

 I don’t want to split lunch and supper here because, of course, people eat their main meals at different times of the day.
-As noted above, Calle 47 has become something of a foodie street

 🌯 Mexican with a Twist: Catrín where traditional Mexican food with a twist is the name of the game.
 Make sure you a) order a good tequila, the staff really know what they’re doing, and b) try to sit outside if you go for an evening meal, you’ll know why when you do it.
 Then write to me and tell me I was super super right!

 Insider Knowledge: When locals want fancy traditional food such as cochinita pibil, they go to Pueblo Pibil in Tixkokob.
 It’s good.
 The menu is small, it’s all very traditional but done very, very well.
 I recommend booking here.
-And take an uber so you can drink
+And take an uber so you can drink.

 🌯 Super kid friendly: Los Trompos or Pollo Feliz Both serve perfectly decent food (Los Trompos is traditional Yucatecan food and Pollo Feliz serves rotisserie chicken) and alcohol.
 Both are chain restaurants so it’s worth checking out on a map to see which have children’s play spaces because, while most do, some don’t.